-Being a very cheap family meal means that if you are living on a budget, this casserole could easily become a staple, knowing that your kids are getting plenty of iron and vitamins A and C, as well as protein and zinc.
+This casserole is a very inexpensive family meal, which means that if your family lives on a budget, this recipe could easily become a staple.
+You'll rest easy knowing that your kids are getting plenty of iron and vitamins A and C, as well as protein and zinc.

-- 1lb liver - lamb is tender, but beef or pig's liver have more flavor
+- 1 pound liver (lamb is tender, but beef or pig's liver have more flavor)

 - 1 onion, chopped

 - Fry the onion and bacon together in the oil for a few minutes to soften, and then put the mixture in a casserole dish.
 Set aside.

 - Chop the liver into bite-sized pieces, and lightly coat in the seasoned flour.

-- Fry the liver for a few minutes until it has changed color; then remove to casserole to join the onions and bacon.
+- Fry the liver for a few minutes until it has changed color; then transfer to the casserole dish to join the onions and bacon.

 - You can add a little more flour at this stage if you like, but it's not strictly necessary.
 Gently cook the flour in the oil.